 In 1991, the well-preserved body of a Stone Age hunter was discovered in a glacier in the Alps. Ötzi the Iceman, as he was dubbed, died about 5,300 years ago, presumably caught in a snowstorm.
 His arrow shafts were made from dogwood and viburnum wood.
 (Source: K. Spindler 1994.
 The Man in the Ice)

 Raindrops hang like pearls on autumn leaves and fruits of common dogwood, Valle Tena, Aragon, Spain.
 (Photo copyright © by Kaj Halberg)

 A relative of common dogwood is the Canadian dwarf cornel (Cornus canadensis), also called Canadian bunchberry, quatre-temps, crackerberry, and creeping dogwood.
-The French-Canadian name quatre-temps was given in allusion to its leaves, which are arranged cross-wise.
-This plant is sometimes placed in other genera, named Chamaepericlymenum canadense or Cornella canadensis.
+The French-Canadian name quatre-temps was given in allusion to the leaves, which are arranged cross-wise.
+It is sometimes placed in other genera, named Chamaepericlymenum canadense or Cornella canadensis.